Skip to content

 Riskfolio-Lib

 • Riskfolio-Lib is another increasingly popular library for portfolio optimization that has been integrated into VBT.
-The integration was done by automating typical workflows inside Riskfolio-Lib and putting them into a single function, such that many portfolio optimization problems can be expressed using a single set of keyword arguments and thus parameterized easily.
+Integration was done by automating typical workflows inside Riskfolio-Lib and putting them into a single function, so many portfolio optimization problems can be expressed using a single set of keyword arguments and easily parameterized.

 Tutorial